jdeblank/sfmc_dev/README.md

 * Update a Data Extension name
 * Retrieve and Update all Publication List statuses
 * Update a single Publication List Status
+* Update and rename multiple DEs
+* Update a Query's DE target
+* Retrieve a Query Activity

 ## Ampscript